exercism/python/concepts/random/about.md

 [2.798, 2.539, 3.779, 3.363, 4.33]
 ```

 ### Gaussian distribution

 Also called the "normal" distribution or the "bell-shaped" curve, this is a very common way to describe imprecision in measured values.

 For example, suppose the factory where you work has just bought 10,000 bolts which should be identical.
 You want to set up the factory robot to handle them, so you weigh a sample of 100 and find that they have an average (or `mean`) weight of 4.731g.
 This is extremely unlikely to mean that they all weigh exactly 4.731g.
 Perhaps you find that values range from 4.627 to 4.794g but cluster around 4.731g.

 This is the [`Gaussian distribution`][gaussian-distribution], for which probabilities peak at the mean and tails off symmetrically on both sides (hence "bell-shaped").

-To simulate this in software, we need some way to specify the width of the curve (typically, expensive bolts will cluster more tightly around the mean than cheap bolts!)
+To simulate this in software, we need some way to specify the width of the curve (_typically, expensive bolts will cluster more tightly around the mean than cheap bolts!_).

 By convention, this is done with the [`standard deviation`][standard-deviation]: small values for a sharp, narrow curve, large for a low, broad curve.
 Mathematicians love Greek letters, so we use `μ` ('mu') to represent the mean and `σ` ('sigma') to represent the standard deviation.
 Thus, if you read that "95% of values are within 2σ of μ" or "the Higgs boson has been detected with 5-sigma confidence", such comments relate to the standard deviation.

 ```python
 >>> mu = 4.731